Skip to Main Content

 __________________________________________________________________________________________________________________________________________________________________________

 There are various reasons for this phenomenon.
-The journal may simply have a policy against unsolicited reviews.
+(1) The journal may simply have a policy against unsolicited reviews.
+Very often such journals only publish articles or reviews from members of their organization or faculty at their school.
+(2) The journal may require contributors to have already earned their terminal degree, while not accepting reviews from doctoral candidates.
 There may be an approval process here, in which case prospective contributors must first establish their academic credentials or theological alignment before any submissions will be considered.
-In other cases, the journal editor may receive books from different publishers and then limit published reviews of those specific titles.
+(3) In other cases, the journal editor may receive books from different publishers and then limit published reviews to only those specific titles.
 Sometimes these editors are looking for contributors to select one of those books and to offer a review, but they are not open to reviews of other books not already provided by the publishers.
-Sometimes a journal may limit articles and reviews to their in-house personnel only.
-This happens often with smaller, school-based journals or those with a narrow theological focus.
-And lastly, certain journals may require all contributors to have a PhD or to hold current membership in a selected academic group/guild.

 Bibliotheca Sacra